sps1112/sps1112.github.io/_posts/2021-04-5-NoiseGenerator.md

 engine: "NA"
 language: "C++"
 platform: "PC"
-description: "Noise Generator written in C++."
+description: "A Noise generation library written in C++ using stb_image for rendering to an image.
+Generate random noise, perlin noise and create 2d maps using octave noise."
 image: "/assets/projects/noise3.png"
 ---